tsaad-dev/drafts/miad-usecases/draft-dt-mpls-miad-usecases.md

 The approach in {{?RFC8595}} introduces some limitations that are discussed in
 {{?I-D.lm-mpls-sfc-path-verification}}.
-This approach, however, can benefit from the solution framework introduced with MIAD.
+This approach, however, can benefit from the framework introduced with MNA {{?I-D.andersson-mpls-mna-fwk}}.

 For example, it may be possible to extend NSH emulation using MPLS labels [RFC8595] to support the functionality of NSH Context Headers,